How small businesses can get more reviews on Yelp (and get more clients).

 Let me start with a small disclaimer: Yelp is famous for being VERY strict with flagging reviews.

-I’ve personally had multiple reviews from real clients, whom I didn’t ask to review me get rejected, and I’ve worked with a number of business owners who’ve had similar experiences.
+I’ve personally had multiple reviews that have been rejected.
+I didn’t ask them to review me and they were from real customers.
+I’ve worked with a number of business owners who’ve had similar experiences.
 However, here’s what Yelp is more likely to flag as fake.

 •Reviews from a fairly new account, or an account that has few previous reviews